Pseudolocality and completeness for nonnegative Ricci curvature limits of 3D singular Ricci flows: proof of Theorem

 \section{proof of Theorem \ref{t2}}

+By Liu's classification \cite{gL}, either $M^3=\mathbb{R}^3$ or else the Riemannian universal cover of $(M^3, g_0)$ is a Riemannian product.
+By the results for Ricci flow on surfaces by Topping \cite{TT} and Giesen, Topping \cite{GT}, we may thus assume that $M^3=\mathbb{R}^3$.

 Let $(M^n, g)$ be a complete Riemannian manifold with nonnegative complex sectional curvature of arbitrary dimension $n$.
-It was proved in \cite{CRW} that when the soul is a single point, so that $M^n=\mathbb{R}^n$, there exists an exhausting sequence of relatively compact open sets $\{V_k\subset M^n\}$, a double sequence of compact Riemannian manifolds $\{(N_k, h_{k, l})\}$ and diffeomorphisms all together satisfying the following: \begin{enumerate} \item Each $(N_k, h_{k, l})$ has strictly positive complex sectional curvature, volume uniformly bounded from below, and diameter bounded above depending on $k$ but not on $l$. \item Each $\psi_k$ is an isometry relative to every $h_{k, l}$ and satisfies $\psi_k^2 =\operatorname{Id}$
+It was proved in \cite{CRW} that when the soul is a single point, so that $M^n=\mathbb{R}^n$, there exists an exhausting sequence of relatively compact connected open sets $\{V_k\subset M^n\}$, a double sequence of compact Riemannian manifolds without boundaries $\{(N_k, h_{k, l})\}$ and diffeomorphisms onto their images all together satisfying the following: \begin{enumerate} \item Each $(N_k, h_{k, l})$ has strictly positive complex sectional curvature, volume uniformly bounded from below, and diameter bounded above depending on $k$ but not on $l$.